Kamran-it009/NAVTTC-Classes/Course/Day-8 (19-03-2025)/README.md

 ## 1. 2D List

-A 2D list is a list of lists.
-It's essentially a matrix with rows and columns, and each element can be accessed using two indices (row and column).

 ### Definition:
-A 2D list is like a table or grid.
-It’s a list where each item is also a list.
+A 2D list is a list where each item is another list, forming a table-like structure with rows and columns that can be accessed using two indexes (like in Excel).
-You can think of it as rows and columns (like in Excel), and you use two indexes to access values.

 ### Syntax:
 ```python